Maroon 5

-Maroon 5 is an American pop rock band from Los Angeles, California.
+Maroon 5 is an American pop rock band formed in Los Angeles, California.
 It consists of lead vocalist and guitarist Adam Levine, rhythm guitarist and keyboardist Jesse Carmichael, lead guitarist James Valentine, drummer Matt Flynn, keyboardist PJ Morton, and bassist and keyboardist Sam Farrar.
 Original members Levine, Carmichael, bassist Mickey Madden, and drummer Ryan Dusick first came together as Kara's Flowers in February 1994, while they were in high school.

 After self-releasing their independent album ...We Like Digging?, Kara's Flowers signed to Reprise Records and released their debut studio album, The Fourth World (1997).
 It garnered a tepid response, after which the record label dropped the band and the members focused on college.
 In 2001, the band re-emerged as Maroon 5, adding guitarist Valentine.
 Signed to Octone Records, they released their first album as Maroon 5, titled Songs About Jane (2002).
 Aided by the hit singles "Harder to Breathe", "This Love" and "She Will Be Loved", the album peaked at number six on the Billboard 200 chart and went quadruple platinum in 2005.
 In the same year, the band won the Grammy Award for Best New Artist.
 In 2006, Dusick left the band after suffering from serious wrist and shoulder injuries and was replaced by Flynn.
 Maroon 5's second album, It Won't Be Soon Before Long (2007), debuted atop the US Billboard 200 chart; its lead single, "Makes Me Wonder", topped the US Billboard Hot 100.

-The band's critically acclaimed third album, Hands All Over (2010), was re-released in 2011 with the US number-one "Moves Like Jagger".
+The band's acclaimed third album, Hands All Over (2010), was re-released in 2011 with the US number-one "Moves Like Jagger".
 In 2012, Carmichael took a break from the band and was replaced by keyboardist Morton.
 Maroon 5's fourth album Overexposed (2012), spawned the single "One More Night", which topped the Billboard Hot 100 for nine consecutive weeks.
 In 2014, Carmichael rejoined the band alongside Morton to record the fifth album V (roman numeral pronounced "five"), released on Interscope Records and Levine's own label 222 Records, and reaching number one on the Billboard 200.
 In 2016, Maroon 5 added long-time collaborator Farrar to their official lineup as the band continued for their sixth studio album Red Pill Blues (2017).
 V and Red Pill Bluess respective singles "Sugar" and "Girls Like You" peaked at numbers two and one in the US respectively.

 Madden announced his departure from the band in 2020 following his arrest on domestic violence charges, with Farrar becoming their new bassist.
 Their following albums, Jordi (2021) and Love Is Like (2025), saw varying critical and commercial success.
-Maroon 5 has sold more than 100 million singles and 27 million albums, making them one of the best-selling music acts of the world.
+Maroon 5 has sold more than 135 million records, making them one of the best-selling music acts of all time.
 The band has won numerous accolades, including three Grammy Awards and three American Music Awards.